 State and local tax (SALT) is perhaps a lesser known area of law in which to specialize.
 Some law firms have SALT attorneys or tax groups that advise companies on complex multistate tax issues.

 SALT attorneys help their clients limit state and local tax exposure, maintain compliance, reduce audit issues, and develop litigation strategies.
-Attorneys work with predominantly large companies across a variety of industries from retail to manufacturing to financial services.
+Attorneys can also be “in-house” working with predominantly large companies across a variety of industries from retail to manufacturing to financial services.

 Litigation can be an exciting aspect of the job.
 SALT attorneys craft legal arguments to clarify tax laws on behalf of a client – which can ultimately impact legal precedent and make things more straightforward for future taxpayers.

-If you have an interest in the intersection of politics and tax, public policy work could be a good landing place.
-Broadly, public policy professionals help shape how states address tax policy in a way that is equitable for all types of businesses.
+If you have an interest in the intersection of policy and tax, public policy work could be a good landing place.
+Broadly, public policy professionals help shape how states address tax policy in a way that is equitable for all types of businesses (ideally).

 Public policy work requires a variety of skill sets and gives professionals the opportunity to play to their strengths or follow a passion.
 You could be involved in policy research, education of public officials, advocacy, or lobbying on behalf of taxpayers.